tomerfiliba/plumbum/docs/colors.rst

     <p><font color="#800000">This is in red</font><br/>
     <font color="#008000">This is in green <span style="text-decoration: underline;">and now also underlined!</span></font><br/>
     <font color="#008000"><span style="text-decoration: underline;">Underlined</span> and not underlined but still green.</font><br/>
-    This is completly restored, even if an exception is thrown! </p>
+    This is completely restored, even if an exception is thrown! </p>

         colors.green.now()
         print('This is green ' + colors.underline + 'and now also underlined!')
         print('Underlined' + colors.underline.reset + ' and not underlined but still red')
-    print('This is completly restored, even if an exception is thrown!')
+    print('This is completely restored, even if an exception is thrown!')

 Output: